Jeff Ruby Steaks

-The Jeff Ruby Steaks (a homophone of the word Stakes, for commercial reasons) is a Grade III American thoroughbred horse race at a distance of a one and one-eighth miles on the synthetic track in late March at Turfway Park in Florence, Kentucky.
-The event currently offers a purse of $600,000.
+The Jeff Ruby Steaks (a homophone of the word Stakes, for commercial reasons) is a Grade III American thoroughbred horse race for three-year-olds at a distance of a one and one-eighth miles on the synthetic track in late March at Turfway Park in Florence, Kentucky.
+The event is part of the Road to the Kentucky Derby and offers a purse of $777,000.

 History

 The event was inaugurated on 1 April 1972 as the Latonia Spiral Stakes over a distance of one mile, established by the General Manager of the Latonia race track John Battaglia for horses "spiraling up" to the Kentucky Derby.

 The race in its infancy attracted many entries and the administration of the track decided to run the event in two divisions in the following years: 1973, 1974, 1975, 1977, 1978, and 1980.

 In 1982, bourbon whiskey maker Jim Beam acquired naming rights sponsorship and the race was renamed the Jim Beam Spiral Stakes.
 That year the distance of event was increased to 1 1/16 miles.
 Two years later the event was named the Jim Beam Stakes.
-The sponsorship deal lasted for 17 years and during that time the event attracted many of the prominent three year olds.
+The sponsorship deal lasted for 17 years, and the event attracted many of the prominent three-year-olds during that time.

-In 1984, the event was upgraded to Grade III status, then, following the sale of the track to Jerry Carroll that led to the track's renaming to Turfway Park in 1986, featured a substantial purse increase in 1988, was upgraded to a Grade II race.
+In 1984, the event was upgraded to Grade III status.
+In 1988, two years after the track changed owners and was renamed Turfway Park, it was upgraded to a Grade II race and was lengthened to 1 1/8 miles.